 LOUIS VUITTON

 When talking about successful minimalist logos, yes, the Louis Vuitton logo design is classified as a minimalist one since it consists of letters that also make up an emblem, and below the logo is the wordmark.
-This logo design is printed and embedded everywhere in all their accessories and whatnot.
+This wordmark logo design is printed and embedded everywhere in all their accessories and whatnot.
 They even have their own OG patterns that cannot be replicated or compiled.

 Coming back to the minimalist logo design, the Louis Vuitton logo design was made once.
 It did have a couple of trial and error going on.
 Still, the designer decided to stay with this minimalist look that has shaped a brand identity and is recognizable to the point where it’s popular worldwide.